-The following are some old Irish blessings, usually used during toasts and speeches but can easily be reworked into some very romantic and personal vows;
+The following are some old Irish blessings, usually used during toasts and speeches.
+These can easily be reworked into romantic and personalized vows;

 This is a common Irish blessing bestowed on the couple by the priest before leaving the church: